FAQ

 Do you have any off season preparation?

-Yes, we are offering 2 days a week off season work in Fall of 2024 in the months of November and December.
+Yes, we are offering 2 days a week of off season work starting in the months of November and December.
 The program consists of arm/velocity training, speed and agility, defensive skill work, and pre/post metrics taken.
+This is not included in the player dues, as it is a separate program.

 TEAM SUPPORT